The Biology of Depression

-This means that major life stress can predispose you for depression.
+This means that major life stress can predispose you biologically for depression.

 I Need More Evidence!

 So far we've covered brain chemistry, brain structure, and hormones.
-But if that's all you know, you're going to be pitifully bad at helping someone with depression, because all of this knowledge winds up being effective for treating maybe 30-40% of depressives.
+But if that's all you know, you're going to be mediocre at helping someone with depression, because all of this knowledge winds up being effective for treating maybe 30-40% of depressives.
 The rest of the major depressives do not respond to drugs therapies.
-Fixing the biology is not enough.

 The Psychology of Depression